Melania Trump Misses Big Event, Now Barron MIA: Shades Of Things To Come? [Opinion]

-Melania Trump missed the first big black tie event on Tuesday night and on Thursday Barron Trump wasn’t at the events with his parents, which has some asking if this is shades of things to come?
-America is a country that likes their celebrations and when President Donald Trump is sworn on Friday morning, he will have numerous pre-inauguration events under his belt.
-Usually the first family attends the majority of these events, but up until Thursday Melania stayed back at home in Manhattan.
+Melania Trump missed the first big black tie event on Tuesday night, and on Thursday, Barron Trump wasn’t at the events with his parents, which has some asking if this signals shades of things to come?
+America is a country that likes their celebrations and when President-elect Donald Trump is sworn on Friday morning, he will have numerous pre-inauguration events under his belt.
+Usually, the first family attends the majority of these events, but up until Thursday, Melania has stayed back at home in Manhattan.

 Barron Trump wasn’t at the two big events on Thursday afternoon and evening, which sparked a Twitter storm of concern for the first son.
 According to Inside Edition, Melania was absent in the days leading up to Trump’s inauguration, but she did fly in Thursday and attend the events of the day alongside her husband.